 Instant Pot Pizza Pasta

-Instant Pot Pizza Pasta is made entirely in the pressure cooker.
-It combines a four-cheese mix, pasta, and ground beef, ready in just 30 minutes!
+Instant Pot Pizza Pasta is fully made in the pressure cooker, with a four-cheese mix, pasta, and ground beef, in just 30 minutes!

 Ingredients